Yanbo-Zhu/HTML5_CSS3_HeiMaPink/CSS/Chapter2_选择器/Chapter2_00_选择器汇总.md

 ## 3.1 Simple selector

 A selector with a single component, such as a single id selector or type selector, that's not used in combination with or contains any other selector component or combinator.
 A given element is said to match a simple selector when that simple selector accurately describes the element.

 All [basic selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors?retiredLocale=de#basic_selectors), attributes, and single [pseudo-classes and pseudo-elements](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors?retiredLocale=de#pseudo-classes_and_pseudo-elements) are simple selectors.

-## 3.2 Compound selector
+## 3.2 Compound selector 复合选择器

 A sequence of [simple selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors?retiredLocale=de#simple_selector) that are not separated by a [combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors?retiredLocale=de#combinators).
 A compound selector represents a set of simultaneous conditions on a single element.
 A given element is said to match a compound selector when the element matches all the simple selectors in the compound selector.